 - Please check with your doctor if you are taking medicines.

-- It is possible helpful to ask for blood pressure, cholesterol and weight checks.
+- It is possibly helpful to ask for blood pressure, cholesterol and weight checks.

 Step by step bodyweight circuit workout

 1. King Kong Push-ups